BD Diagnostic Solutions Products (Update A)

 Prerequisites

-• Knowledge of default service credentials used by BD technical support
+• Knowledge of the default service credentials used by BD technical support teams

 Exploitability